DrPlantabyte/BaseMetals/README.md

 Adamantine (found in the Nether): Strong as diamond.
 Armor made from Adamantine grants resistance to damage and tools made from adamantine are extra effective against ghasts and blazes.
 Mithril (alloy of cold iron and silver): Strong as steel.
 Mithral weapons are extra effective against undead.
 Star Steel (found in the End): Armor made from Star Steel grants the wearer the ability to jump higher and fall slower.
 Star Steel tools slowly repair themselves while held.

+## Crack Hammer
+Also known as a sledge hammer, this tool is designed for pulverizing rocks.
+Using this tool on ores will cause them to drop powdered metal instead of the standard ore block.
+Use can then use the powdered metals to make metal alloy mixes or just smelt the powder into ingots.

 ## Requirements
 This mod requires that you install Minecraft Forge version 1.8-11.14.0.1281 or later (ealier versions of Forge for Minecraft 1.8 may work, but no guarentees).